Libya rebels take casualties in fight for Brega

 "While it's hard to predict when this will end, it's easy to see the pressure is building on Gaddafi and it is only a matter of time before he's forced to leave power," the official said.

-Britain is playing a leading role in NATO air strikes against Gaddafi's forces, which have weakened his armoury but have not enabled the rebels to deliver a knockout blow.
+Britain is playing a leading role in NATO air strikes against Gaddafi's forces, which have weakened his armory but have not enabled the rebels to deliver a knockout blow.

-Tightening the economic noose around Gaddafi, Tunisia said on Thursday its troops were patrolling fuel stations to curb the flow of smuggled gasoline into neighbouring Libya.
+Tightening the economic noose around Gaddafi, Tunisia said Thursday its troops were patrolling fuel stations to curb the flow of smuggled gasoline into neighboring Libya.

 International sanctions and the effects of Libya's civil war have disrupted normal supplies of fuel to parts of the country under Gaddafi's control, but huge volumes of gasoline are instead being smuggled across the Libyan-Tunisian border.

-"The armed forces are now conducting checks at fuel stations in the south of Tunisia ... so that neither Tunisians nor Libyans can fill up with large quantities," Tunisian Defence Ministry official Mokhtar Ben Nasr told a news conference.
+"The armed forces are now conducting checks at fuel stations in the south of Tunisia ... so that neither Tunisians nor Libyans can fill up with large quantities," Tunisian defense ministry official Mokhtar Ben Nasr told a news conference.

 "These checks are aimed at preventing the smuggling of diesel and gasoline to Libya."

-(Additional reporting by Michael Georgy with rebel forces in the west, Tarek Amara in Tunisia, Missy Ryan in Tripoli; Souhail Karam in Rabat and Mariam Karouny in Beirut; writing by Douglas Hamilton and Joseph Nasr; editing by Myra MacDonald)
+(Additional reporting by Michael Georgy with rebel forces in the west, Tarek Amara in Tunisia, Missy Ryan in Tripoli; Joseph Nasr in Berlin; Souhail Karam in Rabat and Mariam Karouny in Beirut; writing by Douglas Hamilton; editing by Myra MacDonald)